Ride Lake County

 Background of Ride Lake County

-Since the mid 2000s, Lake County along with communities, townships and transit partners have been evaluating and working to enhance paratransit options.
+Since the mid-2000s, Lake County along with communities, townships and transit partners have been evaluating and working to enhance paratransit options.
 In 2005, the Lake County Coordinated Transportation Services Committee (LCCTSC) was created to facilitate the implementation of public transportation, with an enhanced emphasis on paratransit service.
+The LCCTSC was comprised of dedicated community members that worked tirelessly to move paratransit initiatives forward and were a driving force in the creation of Ride Lake County.

 In 2019, Lake County completed a paratransit market study that garnered input from residents and a dedicated group of stakeholders to identify strategies to improve service in Lake County.
 The new Ride Lake County service is the culmination of these efforts from the community.